fybrik/fybrik/site/docs/reference/crds.md

-DataContext indicates data set chosen by the Data Scientist to be used by his application, and includes information about the data format and technologies used by the application to access the data.
+DataContext indicates data set being processed by the workload and includes information about the data format and technologies used to access the data.

 <table>
     <thead>